Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/site-to-site-ipsec-vpn.md

 ```

 ## Capture traffic
-To capture traffic from the tunnel use the command:
+To capture traffic from the tunnel, use the command:
 ```
 sudo tcpdump esp
 ```

 ## Disable port-security
-To disable port-security in internal networks for VPN routers and clients do the following:
+To disable port-security in internal networks for VPN routers and clients, do the following:

 1. Create API user and install OpenStack CLI.
-To find more detailed instructions see the article - [Installation OpenStack CLI]().
+To find more detailed instructions see the article - [Installation OpenStack CLI](https://docs.ventuscloud.eu/tutorials-advanced/installation-openstack-cli/).
 In each region need to create its own API user.
 This example shows how to disable port security in Eastern-Switzerland region.